Quantum-Chemistry-Group-BNU/FOCUS/README.md

 ## How to cite

-When using FOCUS for research projects, please cite
+When using FOCUS for research projects, please cite the relevant references.

 ```bash
 @article{li2021expressibility,